Seacotec/seacotools/projects/seacotools/README.md

 The `<sc-button>` component provides customizable buttons styled to work seamlessly with existing styles or Tailwind CSS.
 Example usage:

-#### `<app-dropdown>` Component
+#### `<sc-dropdown>` Component

-The `<app-dropdown>` component is designed as a wrapper around the more feature-rich `sc-dropdown`.
+The `<sc-dropdown>` component is designed as a wrapper around the more feature-rich `sc-dropdown`.
 It provides a highly customizable and simplified interface for developers who require quick integration with minimal configuration.

 **Inputs**:
 | **Input**             | **Type**                     | **Required** | **Default**         | **Description**                                                                 |